The History of December 6th: St. Nicholas Day

 In many places, including the United States, the feast of St. Nicholas simply merged with Christmas while in other places, like Holland, it remained a separate holiday but part of the larger Christmas season.

-Dutch Brought St. Nicholas Day to United States During Colonial Times
+Dutch Brought St. Nicholas Day to the United States During Colonial Times

 St. Nicholas Arriving in Amsterdam in 1967